 Inter-commodity spreading parameters – These are the rates and rules used to evaluate risk offsets between related products.

 Delivery (spot) risk parameters – These are the rates and rules used to evaluate the heightened risk of futures positions that involve physically-deliverable products, as the delivery period approaches.

 The most obvious benefit of futures margin trading is that it helps to avoid a buildup of losses.
 Futures margins essentially hedge the risks typically associated with the highly leveraged futures market.
 That’s because futures margin allows for sufficient liquidity in this highly leveraged market since accounts must be topped up to continue holding a losing position.

 It also protects your equity from total wipeout in a losing position since the exchange and your broker will require you to top up your account whenever it reaches a certain level.

-Another key benefit is that the system ensures that futures contract obligations are fully met.
+Another key benefit is that the system ensures that traders fully meet their futures contract obligations.
 This eliminates counterparty risk.
 With the futures margin system, all futures contracts have sufficient equity for settlement.
-This in turn provides the safe and reliable futures trading environment that exists today.
+This, in turn, provides the safe and reliable futures trading environment that exists today.

-The prevailing drawback of the futures margin system is that losses incurred on each contract must be settled on a daily basis.
+The prevailing drawback of the futures margin system is that you need to settle daily losses on each contract.
 This really tests your holding power to maintain your margin balance.

 Many new traders look at futures margin requirements in a somewhat negative light.
 However, in practice, the margin is what holds the futures market together.
-It provides certain safeguards against the unfavorable impacts of market volatility, as well as an assurance that market participants will meet their obligations at all times.
+It provides certain safeguards against the unfavorable impacts of market volatility and an assurance that market participants will meet their obligations at all times.

-Understanding futures margin is essential to any futures trader and is one of the many preliminary steps required to master before flexing with real money.
+Understanding futures margin is essential to any futures trader and is one of the many preliminary steps you need to master before flexing with real money.